 When the disclosure is:

 The use of computerized record keeping systems is increasing at a fast pace.
 We can anticipate that the distribution of electronic data eventually will replace most paper documents and provide much information about students to school officials through desktop terminals.
 It is the responsibility of each school official to understand his or her legal responsibilities under FERPA.
 The same principles of confidentiality that apply to paper records also apply to electronic data.

 For more information on Auburn University's policies concerning release of records, please contact the Office of the Registrar.

-If you would like to release any FERPA related information please use the FERPA Information Release Form and return to the Office of the Registrar.
+If you would like to release any FERPA related information please setup proxy access in Gateway to Grades.